Particular/docs.particular.net/architecture/azure/compute.md

 reviewed: 2023-07-18
 ---

-Azure offers wide range of different hosting options that will host and run application code.
-The available option range from full control of the machine, including the operating system, to fully managed serverless services.
+Azure offers a wide range of different hosting options that will host and run application code.
+The available options range from full control of the machine, including the operating system, to fully managed serverless services.

 ## Hosting models